moosetechnology/VerveineC-Cpp/doc/archi.md

 1. `PreprocessorStmtDefVisitor`: Creates preprocessors entities.

 There are also some abstract visitors that are inherited by the concrete ones listed above:
-1. `AbstractDispatcherVisitor`: Most abstract visitor, it dispatches more finely the visits than what CDT's ASTVisitor normally does (adds some `visit()` methods).
-It also merges two APIs: visit methods on AST (ASTVisitor) and visit methods on ICElements (ICElementVisitor);
+1. `AbstractDispatcherVisitor`: This is the most abstract visitor in the project, it dispatches more finely the visits than what CDT's ASTVisitor normally does (adds some `visit()` methods).
+It also merges two APIs: visit methods on AST (ASTVisitor) and visit methods on ICElements (ICElementVisitor).
+See also in [visitors.md](visitors.md#abstractdispatchervisitor);
 1. `AbstractVisitor`: Visitor that gets the binding and name of a node.
 It also manages the context stack, the current path, and the current filename.
-It also tries to recover the FAMIX entities from their IBindings.
+See also in [visitors.md](visitors.md#abstractvisitor);
-1. `AbstractIssueReporterVisitor`: Superclass for `IncludeVisitor` and `ErrorVisitor`, it collects issues on the AST and can report them.
+1. `AbstractIssueReporterVisitor`: Superclass for `IncludeVisitor` and `ErrorVisitor`, it collects issues on the AST and can report them;
 1. `AbstractRefVisitor`: Superclass for Reference visitors, it defines some utility methods to create references to names.

 There is finally a specialized visitor (`SignatureBuilderVisitor`) to reconstruct the signature of a method/function.
 It works by visiting a method/function node and gathers its name and parameters, and return type.